The geometry of maximal representations of surface groups into SO(2,n): Introduction

 In particular, the representation $\rho$ is the holonomy of a \emph{photon structure} on the closed manifold $\rho(\Gamma) \backslash \Omega_\rho$ (see Definition \ref{d:FiberedPhotonStructure}).
-One drawback of the construction of Guichard--Wienhard is that it a priori gives neither the topology of the domain $\Omega_\rho$ nor the topology of its quotient by $\rho(\Gamma)$.
-In forthcoming work \cite{guichardwienhardtopology}, a very clever -- but very indirect -- argument is used to describe this topology in the case of Hitchin representations in $\SL(2n,\R)$.
-In an earlier paper, they focus on Hitchin representations into $\SO_0(2,3)$\footnote{To be more accurate, Guichard and Wienhard study Hitchin representations into $\PSL(4,\R)$ and in particular in $\PSp(4,\R)$, and their action on the projective space $\ProjR{3}$.
-By a low dimension exceptional isomorphism, $\PSp(4,\R)$ is isomorphic to $\SO_0(2,3)$ and $\ProjR{3}$ identifies (as a $\PSp(4,\R)$-homogeneous space) with $\Pho(\R^{2,3})$.} and give a more explicit parametrization of (the two connected components of) $\Omega_\rho$ by triples of distinct points in $\ProjR{1}$, thus identifying $\rho(\Gamma) \backslash \Omega_\rho$ with the unit tangent bundle of $\Sigma$.
+One drawback of the construction of Guichard--Wienhard is that, a priori, it gives neither the topology of the domain $\Omega_\rho$ nor the topology of its quotient by $\rho(\Gamma)$.
+In forthcoming work \cite{guichardwienhardtopology}, a clever -- but indirect -- argument is used to describe this topology in the case of maximal representations into the symplectic group $\Sp(2n,\R)$.
+In an earlier paper \cite{guichardwienhardsl4}, they focus on Hitchin representations into $\SO_0(2,3)$\footnote{To be more accurate, Guichard and Wienhard study Hitchin representations into $\PSL(4,\R)$ and, in particular, into $\PSp(4,\R)$, and their action on the projective space $\ProjR{3}$.
+By a low dimensional isomorphism, $\PSp(4,\R)$ is isomorphic to $\SO_0(2,3)$ and $\ProjR{3}$ identifies (as a $\PSp(4,\R)$-homogeneous space) with $\Pho(\R^{2,3})$.} and give a more explicit parametrization of (the two connected components of) $\Omega_\rho$ by triples of distinct points in $\ProjR{1}$, thus identifying $\rho(\Gamma) \backslash \Omega_\rho$ with the unit tangent bundle of $\Sigma$.
 In this parametrization, however, the circle bundle structure of the manifold is not apparent.

-Here, we will construct photon structures on certain fiber bundles over $\Sigma$ with holonomy any prescribed maximal representation in $\SO_0(2,n+1)$ in such a way that the fibers are ``geometric''.
+Here, we will construct photon structures on certain fiber bundles over $\Sigma$ whose holonomy is any prescribed maximal representation into $\SO_0(2,n+1)$ and in such a way that the fibers are ``geometric''.
 We will show that these photon structures coincide with the Guichard--Wienhard structures, and thus describe the topology of Guichard--Wienhard's manifolds in this setting.

 \begin{MonThm} Let $\Gamma$ be the fundamental group of a closed oriented surface $\Sigma$ of genus at least two.
 If $\rho: \Gamma \to \SO_0(2,n+1)$ is a maximal representation $(n\geq 2)$, then there exists a fiber bundle $\pi : M \to \Sigma$ with fibers diffeomorphic to $\mathrm{O}(n)/\mathrm{O}(n-2)$, and a $\Pho(\R^{2,n+1})$-structure on $M$ with holonomy $\rho \circ \pi_*$.
 Moreover, the developing map of this photon structure induces an isomorphism from each fiber of $\pi$ to a copy of $\Pho(\R^{2,n}) \subset \Pho(\R^{2,n+1})$.